samay-app/samay/README.md

 ### Development

-Make sure that the [RocketMeet-server](https://github.com/RocketMeet/RocketMeet-server) and [RocketMeet-mailer](https://github.com/RocketMeet/RocketMeet-mailer), are located at the level same as this repository with their relevant `node_modules` installed.
+Make sure that the [RocketMeet-server](https://github.com/RocketMeet/RocketMeet-server) is located at the level same as this repository with the relevant `node_modules` installed.

 The structure should like the following:
 /
 ├── RocketMeet-server/
-├── RocketMeet-mailer/
 └── RocketMeet-client/